Location: Nicosia, Cyprus

 Allowance: Interns who do not receive financial support from an outside party will receive an allowance to partially help to cover the cost of food, local transportation and living expenses.

-To apply for this internship, click here.
+For more information and to apply for this internship, click here.

 Μοιράσου το στο Facebook Μοιράσου το στο Twitter